 It’s now 2017 and I’m eighteen, so four years have passed since I first came up with the goals that you see below.
 Although I might have been young when I created them, I was certainly determined to stick to my goals.
 The determination was so strong that I continued to check them off religiously for an entire year.
 Considering my organisational skills weren’t brilliant back then, I call this an achievement.

 Admittedly, I don’t look back at fourteen year old me and admire all the goals I made.
 In fact, some of them make me cringe.
 A lot.
 Despite this, I thought I’d take a trip down memory lane to look back at the goals I have achieved, as well as taking the opportunity to talk about how my life has changed since they were made.

-The first goal on this list, and the one I wanted to achieve the most, was to meet a band called MK1.
-Literally nobody knows who this band is, so don’t worry if you didn’t, either.
-To offer you a backstory, they were a duo who appeared in the 2012 X Factor, and I was obsessed.
-That might have had something to do with the crush I had on the female in the duo.
-Their music was good, too, though!
+The first goal on this list, and one that I wanted to achieve more than anything, was to meet a band called MK1.
+Literally nobody knows who this band is, so if you think you’re missing out, don’t worry.
+To offer you a little bit of a backstory, they were a duo who appeared on the 2012 version of the X Factor, and I was obsessed.
+It got to the point where I’d probably consider the band one of my earlier special interests.
+It might also have had something to do with the crush I had on the female member of the group.
+The music was good, too!

-However, not all the goals I set myself at that age were stupid or irresponsible.
-Something I’m proud to say I’ve achieved now is signing on to the organ donation list.
-This is something I’d wanted to do from a young age, but never really got around to until I ordered my provisional drivers licence.
-I thought my family knew me well enough to make the decision should that day come, but it’s always helpful to have reassurance.
+Not all of the goals I created at fourteen were irresponsible.
+Something I’m proud to say I’ve achieved is signing onto the organ donation list.
+I’ve always been passionate about this, but never got around to doing anything about it until applying for my provisional licence.
+I know my family would make the right decision if anything were to happen to me, but it’s nice to have the reassurance.

 Do you have any goals from when you were younger that you want to share?
-If not, what are some of the goals you have set for yourself to achieve in this year, or the next?
-I’d love to start a conversation about this in the comments below!
+If not, what are some of the goals you hope to achieve in the next couple of years?